 The TCB provides the focus for the technologies that will be used within the EGI production infrastructure to deliver distributed computing services for the research communities.

-To support this goal, the TCB will carry out strategic activities, such as:Authority
+To support this goal, the TCB will carry out strategic activities, such as:

+Provide a collaboration platform for EGI e-Infrastructure providers, consumers of EGI’s e-Infrastructure, and Technology Providers supplying software for providers and consumers

+Coordinate technology evolution and insertion across platforms deployed in the EGI production infrastructure

+Act as a liaison hub to connect with Research Infrastructure technology coordinators

+The Technology Coordination Board as a coordination group within EGI will oversee and coordinate IT Service Management activities according to EGI’s Service Management Policy [R5].
+In particular, the TCB is responsible for the following processes c.f. section 6.4):

+Supplier Relationship Management (SUPP)

+Configuration Management (CONFM)

+Change Management (CHM)

+Release & Deployment Management (RDM)

+The TCB does not formally approve or adopt policies or advice; this is the responsibility of the EGI.eu Executive Board and the appropriate management bodies of the NGIs [R1].

+Authority

 The Group is authorized by the EGI Council through the EGI.eu Executive Board for establishing relationships with the Technology Providers that deliver components for deployment onto the EGI production infrastructure.